jasonhemann/21SP-CS2800/_lec/lec23.md

 exploratory, with at least a component of novelty.

 If I can say more that's helpful to you, please let me know!

-Part II: A not-part of your homework.

-You all.
-This is not a part of your homework.
-You are not required to turn anything in for this.
-However, if you treat it like your homework, you'll be better prepared.
-I would like each posse to meet with Jason, Drew, Josh, or Ankit for approximately ~10m, after having submitted a draft proposal stating that they wish to prove in ACL2.
-This will also be a part of this assignment grade.

-But please be prepared to schedule a meeting with me on or hopefully between this Saturday the 14th and Wednesday the 18th of next week.
-When you schedule that meeting,

-Submit a proposal of a couple of paragraphs describing precisely what you want to do.
-I want to put you all on a good, right track ASAP.
-Before you meet, try and have a back-up idea in your "back pocket", in case the first one won't make for some reason.

-I'll ask to receive a progress report from you all on the 30th, when we return from break, with an ultimate due date Wed, Dec 9th.
-Presentations will have to be due on or before the 9th also.

-At student's/mob's requests, I can be persuaded to, for just this once to accept some late assignments---say, give you the weekend to put on finishing touches, and to have met with me on or before the evening of the 14th.
-However, I certainly can't and wouldn't mandate that.